Skip to main content

 VA Home Loan Benefit

-• Certificate of Eligibility (COE) can be obtained through VA.gov, your lender, or by mail using VA Form 26-1880
+• A Certificate of Eligibility shows service-based eligibility, not loan approval; request it through VA.gov, an eligible lender, or VA Form 26-1880

 State-Level Financial Benefits